 PDD–NOS: what a diagnosis means

-Sometimes a PDD–NOS diagnosis is followed by an autism spectrum disorder diagnosis a few years later.
-This possibility of a ‘temporary diagnosis’ of PDD–NOS, although not always the case, is a good reason to explore options for services and interventions.
+Sometimes a PDD–NOS diagnosis was followed by an autism spectrum disorder diagnosis a few years later.